ehelin/TGIMBAAndroid/README.md

 </ul>

 ## How To Use
-Download the zip file, open up in Visual Studio, clean, restore packages, build and run.
+Download the zip file, open up in Android Studio, build and run.